FeiYao-Edinburgh/FeiYao-Edinburgh.github.io/_pages/about.md

 <!-- Prior to joining the University of Edinburgh, -->

-I expect to obtain my PhD degree from the [University of Edinburgh](https://www.ed.ac.uk/) soon.
+I have passed my PhD viva and I will obtain my PhD degree from the [University of Edinburgh](https://www.ed.ac.uk/) soon.
 The overarching goal of my PhD project is to use a mixture of data and models to understand PM pollution and PV power output with a focus on their links.
 I obtained my Master’s degree from [Peking University](https://www.pku.edu.cn/) (PKU), where my research activities centered around using VIIRS AOD to map the spatiotemporal distribution of ground-level PM<sub>2.5</sub> concentrations in China.
 I obtained my Bachelor’s degree from [East China Normal University](https://www.ecnu.edu.cn/) (ECNU), where my research career started thanks to several research training programs ECNU provided.

 <!-- , jointly supported by [Jiansheng Wu's group](http://web.pkusz.edu.cn/wujs) of PKU and [Weifeng Li's group](http://fac.arch.hku.hk/upad/wfli/) of the University of Hong Kong. -->